Nyerguds/MobiusMapEditor/README.md

 ---

+## Installation

+**DO NOT unpack this in the C&C Remastered Collection's install folder.** It is absolutely unnecessary to overwrite any files of the installed game.

+Simply unpack the editor into a new folder on your disk somewhere.
+On first startup, it will automatically try to detect the folder in which the game is installed, and if it can't find it, it will show a popup asking you to locate it.

+---

 ## Usage

 The creators of the map editor have chosen to build a manual into the editor, but it might not be immediately obvious.
 Look at the bottom bar, and it will tell you for the currently selected editing type what your mouse buttons will do, and which modifier keys will change to different placement modes.
 Once you hold down such a key, the bottom bar text will change, further explaining what your mouse buttons will do in this specific mode.
 Several types of objects can also be dragged around, and will change the bottom bar text accordingly when the mouse button is pressed down on an object.